Add google analytics to Astro with Partytown

 npm install -D @astrojs/partytown

-Add the partytown integration to your astro.config.mjs with the following config options.
+Add the Partytown integration to your astro.config.mjs file with the following configuration options:

 astro.config.mjs